About Me

 As a student sponsored by the Consortium of Advanced Additive Manufacturing Research and Education for Energy Related Systems (CA2REERs), I've worked on various industrial and manufacturing engineering projects.
 I'm optimizing a recycling facility location placement problem related to energy systems and I continue to analyze research conducted for my undergraduate honors thesis.
 I'm also on a team developing proprietary mixed reality (MR) software for industry partners.
 As a graduate student, I have presented research at the Southeastern International Conference on Combinatorics, Graph Theory & Computing and at the Institute for Industrial & System Engineers (IISE) Annual Expo.

-Over the last two summers, I have worked at national labs to learn more about High Performance Computing (HPC) systems.
+Over the last three summers, I have worked at national labs to learn more about High Performance Computing (HPC) systems.
 I interned with the HPC Security Analytics & Monitoring Group at Oak Ridge National Lab in 2022, designing an interactive Python visualization that explores the power and cooling trends of HPC system nodes, in relation to their physical location in the data center.
 In 2023, I worked as a Technical Research Aide for the Mathematics and Computer Science Division at Argonne National Lab, improving a Node.js app that renders visual analytics about the performance of simulated HPC networks.
+In 2024, I joined the Applied Statistics Group at Lawrence Livermore National Lab, building neural network architecture (optimized on state-of-the-art HPC systems) that can generate equation-of-state tables and predict phase maps with an overall accuracy of ~97%.
+Thanks to the National Nuclear Security Administration (NNSA) MSIIP program, I will continue collaborating with Livermore throughout the 2024-2025 academic year.

 I enrolled in college three distinct times with three distinct majors before earning my bachelor's degree in math.